-Kerch is an Azov-Black Sea port and city on Crimea Peninsula, with population around 150,000.
+Kerch is an Azov-Black Sea port and city on Crimea Peninsula, with a population of around 150,000.
 Since 2014, the city is part of the Russian Federation (Republic of Crimea).
 The other major Russian Crimea ports are Sevastopol, Yalta, Feodosia, Yevpatoria.

-Kerch Strait separates Azov Sea from Black Sea.
+Kerch Strait separates the Azov Sea from the Black Sea.
 In 2015-2018 was built Crimean Bridge.
 This is a combined road-railroad bridge (actually 2 parallel bridges).
 By length (11 km / 11 ml), Crimean Bridge is ranked Europe's longest.
 The bridge connects directly Kerch with Taman (Krasnodar Krai, Russia).

-Today, Kerch is an important seaport and resort destination, with main industries metallurgy, shipbuilding, ship repairs, floating docks, commercial fishing, tourism, aircraft repairs, oil and gas, manufacturing (glass-optics, instruments, machinery
+Today, Kerch is an important seaport and resort destination, with main industries metallurgy, shipbuilding, ship repairs, floating docks, commercial fishing, tourism, aircraft repairs, oil and gas, manufacturing (glass-optics, instruments, machinery.

 Two vessels in Kerch Strait (close to Crimea Russia) caught fire on Monday, January 21, when an explosion occurred, which forced crew members to...January 21, 2019

 Ferries will connect Crimea and Turkey by 2018 fall.
 The ferry line will link a number of ports on Crimea Peninsula (the largest of which are...August 17, 2018